rekhaDevs/samagragovernance.in/src/pages/team/index.md

       college.
 Previously, Sanchita was working as Executive Assistant to the Managing Director of Twitter India.
 An opportunity to contribute to Samagra’s vision of transforming governance and improving the lives of citizens brought her to Samagra.
-She is the firm's Office Manager.
+Currently, she is part of the Central Team in the Delhi office.
     image: /img/edited_sanchita.jpg
     linkedInProfile: 'https://www.linkedin.com/in/sanchita-dasgupta-4587a712/'
     name: Sanchita Dasgupta
-    project: Office Manager
+    project: Central Team
   - bio: >-
       Sanskar holds a Bachelor's degree in Commerce from Shri Ram College of Commerce, University of Delhi.
 Before joining Samagra, he explored his